 Every renovation comes with a challenge or two.
 For this bathroom in Corrimal, that challenge was a compromised floor structure.

 When the bathroom of this Corrimal cottage began to reach its 30 year age mark, homeowner Steven decided that it was time for a renovation.
 As the only bathroom in the house, it was in desperate need of a makeover.
-He contacted the Illawarra renovation specialist to discuss the possibility of a bathroom makeover along with a skylight installation and drainage issue solutions.
+He contacted the Illawarra Renovation Consultant to discuss the possibility of a bathroom makeover along with a skylight installation and drainage issue solutions.
 After designs were drawn up and quotes approved, the transformation began.

 The largest project, however, was the bathroom.

 “The layout of the bathroom was quite poor; with the water closet in a position right near the door, which compromised privacy.
 The inclusions were outdated, and the customers found it hard to clean”, explains the Renovation Consultant.
 “The bathroom had been renovated in the 1990s.
 There was a significant drainage problem and an obvious lip in the floor.”

 “It was estimated that the build would take five weeks, however after the demolition took place, we realised the structural integrity of the bathroom floors and walls were seriously compromised.
 Works were pushed back in order to rectify the problems found.
 A new flooring substrate was created and the walls were reframed.
 This extended the build time by two weeks.”